Mean Time to Failure (MTTF)

 Comparison with MTBF:

-non-repairable items, MTBF is used for repairable systems, measuring the
+While MTTF is used for non-repairable items, MTBF is used for repairable systems.
+It measures the

 average time between failures.